Net Income Calculator

 Net income before taxes = Operating income - Interest paid

-Net income = (1 - Tax bracket) Γ— Net income before taxes
+Net income = (1 - Tax bracket) Γ Net income before taxes

-Profit taxes = Net income before taxes Γ— Tax bracket
+Profit taxes = Net income before taxes Γ Tax bracket

 Here you can intuit that you will earn more profit if you sell more.
 That's not always true, however.
 Indeed, having a significant revenue growth can boost your net income, but if your variable costs increase as your revenue increases, the profit will be the same.
-Here an important concept to check is the contribution margin covered in our how to calculate contribution margin calculator.
+Here, an important concept to check is the contribution margin covered in our how to calculate contribution margin calculator.

-Visit our revenue growth calculator to learn more.
+You should also visit our revenue growth calculator to learn more.

 Another insight from the net income formula is that there are several gears you can shift to improve your net profit margin, such as liquidating your debt or reducing direct/indirect costs (lean structure).